pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

     pulumi policy new aws-typescript
     ```

 1. Change the name of the policy pack to something like `my-company-policy-${YOUR_NAME}`.
 (Pulumi policy packs don't contain the name in `PulumiPolicy.yaml`, similar to Pulumi IaC programs - the name of the pack is instead in the code itself.)
-Also remove the policy that comes with the template.
+Also, remove the policy that comes with the template.
 Your code should look something like the following, assuming you are Bugs Bunny or similarly named:

     ```typescript
     new PolicyPack("my-company-policy-bugs-bunny", {